 - 63. DBP's governance structure comprises two key committees that report directly to the Unitholders and/or the Board of Directors.
 These are as follows:9 - The Audit & Risk Management Committee (ARMC); and - The Asset Management Committee (AMC). - 64.
 The ARMC is responsible for the DBP risk management framework, whereas the AMC primarily provides oversight to the business by reviewing regular financial and commercial reports, as well as other issues prior to making recommendations to the Board. - 65.
 DBP's capital expenditure program is developed and controlled by the Project Review Committee (PRC).
-The objectives of the PRC include to ensure cost control and provide a process and framework for the due diligence review and approval of capital projects. - operating costs are at least efficient and prudent.
-DBP refers to its foundation gas transportation contract entered into with DBP's largest shipper, Alcoa of Australia Limited, and known as the Alcoa Exempt Contract (AEC) to describe these incentives.
+The objectives of the PRC include to ensure cost control and provide a process and framework for the due diligence review and approval of capital projects. - 66.
+DBP has advised that it is incentivised under its shipper contracts to ensure its capital and operating costs are at least efficient and prudent.
+10 DBP refers to its foundation gas transportation contract entered into with DBP's largest shipper, Alcoa of Australia Limited, and known as the Alcoa Exempt Contract (AEC) to describe these incentives.
 We note that Alcoa has a 20% share in DBP.
 We have reviewed the cost allocation methodology and management of these incentives in our review.